afire Update v0.3.0

 You no longer need to make a Header for every response just to set the Content Type.

-Now you can just call .content(Content::X)
+Now you can just call .content(Content::X) on your response.

 Currently, Content supports the following Types: